cmu-delphi/epipredict/README.md

 </summary>

 This section is intended to demonstrate some of the ubiquitous cleaning operations needed to be able to forecast.
-A subset of this dataset prepared here is also included ready-to-go in [`{epipredict}`](https://cmu-delphi.github.io/epipredict/) as `covid_case_death_rates`.
+A subset of the dataset prepared here is also included ready-to-go in [`{epipredict}`](https://cmu-delphi.github.io/epipredict/) as `covid_case_death_rates`.